Grindcom/frontend-nanodegree-arcade-game/README.md

 3. The Players 'handleInput()' function is called from the event listener that is set up in 'document.addEventListener(...)'.
 The arrow keys are given variable names and used in a switch statement in 'handleInput()'.

 ### Gem
+1. The 'gems' array holds all the gems (one is a rock).
+This array is initialized in 'initGems()'.
+2. After the initial rendering a gem in the 'gems' array will be hidden if it has been overrun by a player or bug.
+A gem that is hidden will reappear, in a random place - set by a call to 'Gem.prototype.randLoc'.
+The rapearance time is set in the 'Gem.prototype.update' function.

+### Lane
+1. The 'gameLanes' array is initialized by 'initLanes()'.
+2. Lanes can be of three types, 'safe', 'danger' and 'score'; indicated by the variable 'Lanes.safetyZone'.
+3. Lanes have an 'Lanes.id' variable that corresponds the their array position.
+This can be used to compare the current lane position.

+### Helper functions
+1. `setScore(newScore)` Display the 'newScore'.
+2. `showLife()` Show the life hearts.
+3. `getRandLane(low,high)` Return a random integer between the low and high integers.
+4. `checkCollisions()`  Check for collisions between bug and player, bug and gem, player and gem.

 ### Add/change the following variables
 * `var laneHeight` (default is 83)